2022-03-20

 A significant difference between Laura and myself was the way she was dealing with the NPCs' offensive behavior.
 Imagining I was a woman, I was almost always able to swallow an insult and move on rather than kill the arrogant prick or capture and whip the feminist bitch as I often did in my previous game as Deflorator.
 (For that matter, this was one important reason why I decided to play as a woman to begin with – a part of Skyrim's creators are evidently mean bastards who love to enrage their players.
 In the role of a woman, I suffered far less rage than I had in my previous games as a male character.)

 One notable exception was the killing of Pelin Varlais in chapter 104 which I still feel very bad about.
-There I was in the role of a woman utterly unable to endure an insult every man would only laugh at.
+There I was as a woman utterly unable to endure an insult every man would only laugh at.
 As a matter of fact, the situation was caused by one monstrous, outrageous bug in Skyrim that occasionally makes friendly NPCs say devastating insults to the player character with a voice that is not their own.
 I haven't been able to find out what causes it and I can't imagine what may have been the motive of the sick scumbag who programmed those lines.

 Imagining myself as a woman, I felt supreme joy from the irony of drinking milk and eating a sweet roll after a most dramatic battle in chapter 116, an unspeakably unmanly behavior in Skyrim where men actually use the phrase "milk drinker" as an insult.